YuqiWu04/CP3407_GroupProject/Testing.md

 ## Black Box Testing:
 <img width="1073" height="696" alt="截屏2025-07-31 15 43 20" src="https://github.com/user-attachments/assets/775adfcb-907b-4ad7-87a2-d78550235375" />

+## White Box Testing:
+shuffleArray method.
+1. Ensure that the number of elements of the array remains unchanged and the contents are not lost after shuffling.
+2. Make sure that the original array will not be modified (not in-place).
+3. can correctly handle empty array input.
+getWeek method.
+1. If the URL has a legal week parameter, return the corresponding value.
+2. If the URL has no week parameter, return 0 (default).
+3. If the week parameter of the URL is not a number, return 0.
 ### A. Red Test(Fail)
 <img width="740" height="328" alt="截屏2025-07-31 14 43 57" src="https://github.com/user-attachments/assets/25dc882a-ae2c-43ac-80b8-bba445ea434f" />